xixolio/houm_technical_challenge/README.md

 - Question 4: `get_average_temperature_in_visits_by_weather_condition`
 - Question 5: `get_average_temperature_in_visits_by_location`

+## CONFIG FILE
+A config file can be ofund at _src/config.yaml_.
+In it, you can specify the API KEY, the location of the csv data, the filenames of the data, among others.

 ## Assumptions

 To solve this challenge, the following assumptions were made regarding the nature of the questions and the data provided: